Maxine Gets Hero Award, Promises to Impeach Pence, to "Get Him Too"

 MAXINE DEFINITELY WANTS MORE OF THIS

-This is the Dermocrats today.
+This is the Democrats today.

 Ladies and gentlemen, @TheDemocrats in living color… pic.twitter.com/c5SnvqlbyD